akmand/python_data_science_tutorials/README.md

    - **Seaborn for Statistical Plots**: Explore Seaborn, a Python visualisation library based on Matplotlib.
 Learn how to create attractive and informative statistical graphics.

 8. **PB8_python_vs_r.ipynb**
    - **Python vs. R**: Compare Python and R, two popular languages for data analysis.
-Understand the strengths and weaknesses of each and see how to perform similar tasks in both languages.
+If you are coming from an R programming background, you should definitely have a look at this tutorial for some key differences between these two languages at a basic level.

 ## Getting Started

-To get started with these notebooks, you need to have Jupyter installed on your machine.
-If you haven't installed Jupyter yet, you can do so by following the instructions on the [Jupyter website](https://jupyter.org/install).
+To get started with these notebooks, you need to have Jupyter notebook installed on your machine.
+If you haven't installed Jupyter notebook yet, you can do so by following the instructions on the [Jupyter website](https://jupyter.org/install).

-Once Jupyter is installed, you can clone this repository and open the notebooks in Jupyter Notebook or JupyterLab:
+Once Jupyter notebook is installed, you can clone this repository and open the notebooks in Jupyter Notebook or JupyterLab:

 ```sh
 git clone <repository-url>